-I lost my hat and I lost my father.
-I found my sock and I found my life partner.
-The words lost and found are used to describe such different vastly different experiences in our life, from the small daily things to the ones that change our life forever.
-Do these small loses prepare us for the big ones?
-This powerful memoir is rich with insights about grief, human habits, impact of family of origin and loss.
-It is als a beatiful love story and a reminder of how lucky we each are if and when we find it love.
+I lost my hat, and I lost my father.
+I found my sock, and I found my life partner.
+The words lost and found describe such vastly different experiences in our lives, from the small daily things to the ones that change our lives forever.
+Do these small losses prepare us for the big ones?
+This powerful memoir is rich with insights about grief, human habits, the impact of family of origin, and loss.
+It is also a beautiful love story and a reminder of how lucky we are if and when we find love.

 "How are suppose to find love?
 Love is not like a lost object., after all: we can't locate it by retracing our steps, or thoroughly searching our surroundings.
-Bit it is not like the solution to a problem; we may think about for a very long time, we may imagine it is quite literally like a missing person-infact, it quite literally a missing person-but the search area in which we must look for is essentially unbounded.
-It could be waiting a tthe local coffee shop, or three states away, or on staff at a hospital in Senegal, or at a holiday party you're not enthusiastic about attending, forty cold, rainy blocks from home.
+But it is not like the solution to a problem; we may think about it for a very long time, we may imagine it is quite literally like a missing person-infact, it quite literally is a missing person-but the search area in which we must look for is essentially unbounded.
+It could be waiting at the local coffee shop, or three states away, or on staff at a hospital in Senegal, or at a holiday party you're not enthusiastic about attending, forty cold, rainy blocks from home.
 To make matters worse, in the majority of cases, it was last seen, by you, never."